ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 DNS filtering.
 The field should be treated only as diagnostic information.
 : Whether the information provided in the "j" name is meaningful or considered as garbage data (including empty values) is local to each IT team.
 Returning garbage data would indicate that a DNS server is misbehaving.
-Note also that the provided justification is useful for cross-validation with another DNS server.
 : This field is optional.

 s: (sub-error)